2019: The Refugee Simulation

 What is the NASPAA-Batten Student Simulation Competition?

-The NASPAA-Batten Student Simulation Competition is a day-long event that allows graduate students in public policy and related fields to test their skills on realistic scenarios.
-This year, students will use a participatory simulation purpose-built for the competition by the Center for Leadership Simulation and Gaming.
-In this simulation, student teams will take on cabinet-level positions of a virtual country and make policy decisions that affect migrants, the economy, and their nation’s future.
+The NASPAA-Batten Student Simulation Competition is a day-long event that allows graduate students in public policy and related fields to test their skills on real-world data.
+This year, using a turn-based, participatory simulation developed for the competition by the Center for Leadership Simulation and Gaming, student teams will take on cabinet-level positions of a virtual country.
+Participants enter policy decisions in the simulation software to see how their policies affect their citizens, their economy, and the migrants themselves.

 As part of the competition, teams will be expected to put together a policy memo and presentation.
-Student performance will be measure by their simulation score as well as by subject matter experts who have agreed to serve as judges at each host site.
+Evaluations of student performance will be based on two factors: 1) Their team’s simulation scores, and 2) Observations by subject matter experts serving as judges at each host site.

 What happens on the competition day?

 The competition is an all day event.
-Teams will travel to their host site and there undertake three rounds of the simulation: twice in the morning, plus once after lunch.
+Teams will travel to their host site, where they will undertake three rounds of the simulation: twice in the morning, plus once after lunch.
 Each round will last approximately one hour.

 After the three rounds, student teams will be given time to put together a policy memo and presentation.
 Experts in related fields will serve as judges.